opendilab/DI-star/README.md

        1. Right-click the Computer icon and choose Properties, or in Windows Control Panel, choose System.
        2. Choose Advanced system settings.
         3. On the Advanced tab, click Environment Variables.
-        4. Click New to create a new environment variable, input  sc2 installation path.
+        4. Click New to create a new environment variable, set ```SC2PATH``` as the sc2 installation location.
         5. After creating or modifying the environment variable, click Apply and then OK to have the change take effect.